johnaoss/dotfiles/README.md

 Dotfile management is done via.
 GNU Stow, which is available on MacOS via HomeBrew.

+Pending a rewrite to using XDG-compliant features.

 ## Dependencies

 * GNU Stow
+* Oh My Fish (If using Fish shell)

 ## Installation